A wide scope of application.

 However, the European Commission has already confirmed that it will soon look into the responsibility of artificial intelligence: the resulting regulatory context will most likely be complete.
 It remains to be seen whether it will also be sufficient to convince those, who still nurture diffidence about the usefulness and goodness of artificial intelligence tools.

-This is an extract from the chapter “Artificial Intelligence: context, perspectives and boundaries between different rights” by Giangiacomo Olivi, soon to be published in the volume “AI Anthology: legal, economic and social aspects of artificial intelligence” by Ginevra Cerrina Feroni, Carmelo Fontana and Edoardo Raffiotta and edited by Il Mulino.
+This is an extract from the chapter “Artificial Intelligence: context, perspectives and boundaries between different rights” by Giangiacomo Olivi, published in the volume “AI Anthology: legal, economic and social aspects of artificial intelligence” by Ginevra Cerrina Feroni, Carmelo Fontana and Edoardo Raffiotta and edited by Il Mulino.
 The volume collects the speeches made during the event organized by the Italian Data Protection Authority on artificial intelligence on the April 19-20, 2021.

 Eager to know more?
 Take part to our AI Survey (open until September 17, 2021) and stay tuned for our AI Whitepaper later this autumn!